Riverside Drive (Manhattan): Mid-1900s to 1910s

 Due to high amounts of traffic over the years, the original road between 72nd and 125th streets had degraded extensively by the early 1910s.
 As such, in 1912, New York City park commissioner Charles B. Stover proposed replacing the pavement, and he sought $475,000 from the city government.
 Stover also wanted to build a highway around the northern tip of Manhattan, connecting the northern end of Riverside Drive with the Harlem River Speedway to the east.
 Olmsted and Arnold W. Brunner recommended in 1913 that Riverside Drive be extended north to the Bronx, with a new viaduct connecting 155th Street and the Boulevard Lafayette.
 Work north of 155th Street had not started.
 Workers began adding a permanent pavement to the avenue between 72nd and 110th streets in 1913, and upgrades to the section from 110th to 128th street began in 1915.
 After a pedestrian was killed near Grant's Tomb that year, the two-way roadways on either side of the monument were both converted to one-way traffic.

 Meanwhile, after the opening of the city's first subway line, the northern section of Riverside Drive was quickly developed with six-to-twelve-story apartment blocks, in many cases replacing mansions and other lower-density development.
-Numerous multi-story apartment buildings had been developed along Riverside Drive on the Upper West Side by the early 1910s, and even more apartment buildings were built on the avenue after World War I. By 1917, the city government had tentatively agreed to rebuild Riverside Park west of Riverside Drive.
+Numerous multi-story apartment buildings had been developed along Riverside Drive on the Upper West Side by the early 1910s, and even more apartment buildings were built on the avenue after World War I. As early as the 1910s, there had been plans to bypass the curved extension of Riverside Drive through Audubon Park.
+By 1917, the city government had tentatively agreed to rebuild Riverside Park west of Riverside Drive.
 Local residents had opposed earlier proposals for the park, saying that noise and disruptions from the construction project would compel many Riverside Drive residents to relocate.
 In 1919, the city controller proposed extending Riverside Drive south to 57th Street by building a roadway above the West Side Line.